 Applying on the basis of your private life (10 year route to settlement)

-If for any of these reasons the child cannot be counted as a dependent by the parent on the application, the child may be able to apply on the basis of their “private or family life”.
+If for any of these reasons the child cannot be counted as a dependent by the parent on the application, the child may be able to apply on the application fee the basis of their “private or family life”.
 The child could be eligible for this route if they were born inside or outside the UK, but they must already be living in the UK.

 You can apply if you are a child or family member of a: